 - Then browser asks the web server to identify itself.

-- For identification, the servers sends SSL Certificate’s copy to the browser.
+- For identification, the servers send SSL Certificate’s copy to the browser.

-- Now the browser analyze the certificate verify whether to trust it or not.
+- Now the browser analyzes the certificate and verifies whether to trust it or not.

 - If the browser trusts the certificate, it gives a message to the server

-- After that, to start the SSL encrypted session, the server sends back a digitally signed acknowledgement to the browser.
+- After that, to start the SSL encrypted session, the server sends back a digitally signed acknowledgment to the browser.

 - Now the Data shared between browser and server is being encrypted and HTTPS appears.

-Get an SSL Certificate: First requirement to enable HTTPS is you must have an SSL Certificate.
-There are mainly 3 type of SSL certificate for web security (1) Domain Validation (2) Organization validated (3) Extended Validated, get any of these SSL certificate which is suitable for your website’s security.
-You can get SSL certificate ether on SSL Certificate authority’s website or via Resellers.
-If you select SSL from trusted SSL resellers, you will get a good amount of price benefits.
+Get an SSL Certificate: First, you need to have an SSL Certificate to enable HTTPS.
+Mainly there are 3 types of certificates for web security (1) Domain Validation (2) Organization validated (3) Extended Validated.
+Get any of these SSL Certificates in accordance with your needs.
+You can get SSL certificate either from the SSL certificate authority’s website or via resellers.
+Buying from the resellers is a better option as they offer certificates at discounted prices.

 Generate CSR and Private Key: Once you adopt an SSL certificate, the very next step is to generate CSR and private key.
-CSR (Certificate Signing Request) will be generated using CSR Tool which will be available on Certificate Authority or on your Server manager.
+CSR (Certificate Signing Request) will be generated using CSR tool which will be available on Certificate Authority or on your Server manager.
 Fill out the correct information during CSR generation process.
 You will get CSR and Private-Key in encoded (cryptographic) format.
-Save the CSR and Private-Key into a file on your server or hard-drive.
+Save the CSR and Private-Key at a safe location on your server or on a local drive.

-Domain and Business Validation: After CSR and Private-Key generation, the Certificate will ask the issuer to submit several business documents for verification.
-In case of domain validation, the verification process will be completed via either checking of Domain Registrar’s information, via Email or via uploading File.
+Domain and Business Validation: After CSR and Private-Key generation, the certificate will ask the issuer to submit several business documents for verification.
+In the case of domain validation, the verification process will be completed by checking the domain registrar’s information via Email or by uploading File.

-In case of Organization validated, Extended validation and code signing certificate option, the business document verification is mandatory and for that the issuer need to submit documents required by the certificate authority.
-After verification of all document if they meet CA’s requirements, CA will quickly approve the certificate.
+In the case of organization validated (OV), extended validation (EV) and code signing certificate option, the business document verification is mandatory.
+Here, the user needs to submit documents required by the certificate authority.
+After verification, if the documents meet the requirements of the CA, it will quickly approve the certificate.

-How the Website encrypted with SSL Certificate will look in browser?
+How the Website encrypted with SSL Certificate will look in a browser?

-Domain Validated SSL – Website Secured with DV SSL Certificate will display only HTTPS in with Green Pad Lock.
+Domain Validated SSL – Website secured with DV SSL Certificate will only display HTTPS with Green Pad Lock.

-Organization Validated SSL – Website Secured with OV SSL Certificate will display HTTPS in with Green Pad Lock and it also displays business information in Website seal.
+Organization Validated SSL – Website Secured with OV SSL Certificate will display HTTPS with Green Pad Lock and it also displays business information in the website seal.

-Extended Validated SSL – Website Secured with OV SSL Certificate will display HTTPS, Green Address Bar along with Organization name in URL and business information will be also displayed in website seal.
+Extended Validated SSL – Website Secured with OV SSL Certificate will display HTTPS, Green Address Bar along with organization name in URL and business information will also be displayed in the website seal.

 More about SSL: